alnitak/shader_buffers/README.md

 )
 ```

 `mainImage` and `buffers` are of type `IChannel`.
-The latter represent the `uniform sampler2D` texture to be passed to the *fragment shader*.
+The latter represents the `uniform sampler2D` texture to be passed to the *fragment shader*.

 #### User interaction
 **ShaderBuffer** listen to the pointer with *onPointerDown*, *onPointerMove*, *onPointerUp* which give back the controller and the position in pixels.
-Most of the time is more usefult to have back the normalized position (in the 0~1 range) instead of pixels.
-This can be achived with *onPointerDownNormalized*, *onPointerMoveNormalized*, *onPointerUpNormalized* callbacks.
+Most of the time is more useful to have back the normalized position (in the 0~1 range) instead of pixels.
+This can be achieved with *onPointerDownNormalized*, *onPointerMoveNormalized*, *onPointerUpNormalized* callbacks.
-With the *controller*, the one passed to *ShaderBuffer* or the one returned by the *onPointer** callbacks, is possible to do these:
+With the *controller*, the one passed to *ShaderBuffer*, or the one returned by the *onPointer** callbacks, is possible to do these:
 - play
 - pause
 - rewind